 See also the European Parliament: Resolution "EU policies in favour of human rights defenders" (17 June 2010) and Briefing "EU support for human rights defenders around the world".

-Although the EU has included indigenous peoples in its "EU Annual Reports on Human Rights and Democracy in the World", the Report of 2016 is a turning point as the EU increased its concern by referring massively to indigenous peoples issues, not only recognising them among vulnerable groups and the need for a stronger emphasis but also analysing their situation on the ground through the work of EU delegations worldwide.
-In its Report of 2017, the EU dedicates a specific part to the "Rights of Indigenous Peoples" and refers directly to indigenous peoples also in the part "Civil Society and Human Rights Defenders".
+Although the EU has included Indigenous Peoples in its "EU Annual Reports on Human Rights and Democracy in the World", the Report of 2016 is a turning point as the EU increased its concern by referring massively to Indigenous Peoples issues, not only recognising them among vulnerable groups and the need for a stronger emphasis but also analysing their situation on the ground through the work of EU delegations worldwide.
+In its 2017 and 2018 Reports, the EU dedicates a specific part to the "Rights of Indigenous Peoples" and refers directly to Indigenous Peoples also in the part "Civil Society and Human Rights Defenders".

 In 2014, the Council and European Parliament asked the Commission and the High Representative for Foreign Affairs and Security Policy to develop an integrated policy on Arctic matters, and to develop a more coherent framework for EU action and funding programmes.
 This policy focuses on climate change, environmental protection, sustainable development, international cooperation and the participation of local stakeholders.

-These conclusions follow the joint staff working document "Implementing EU external policy on indigenous peoples" published by the High Representative and the European Commission in October 2016.
-The joint staff working document identified ways for the EU to strengthen its support to indigenous peoples through existing external policies and financing.
+These conclusions follow the Joint Staff Working Document "Implementing EU external policy on Indigenous Peoples" published by the High Representative and the European Commission in October 2016.
+The Joint Staff Working Document identifies ways for the EU to strengthen its support to Indigenous Peoples through existing external policies and financing.